 Phase 2b data are presented to Regulatory Authorities and WHO.
 Phase 3 design is agreed to by Regulatory Authorities.

-The CDP will be updated to reflect the Phase 2 b data and possible consequences on Phase 3 study.
+The CDP will be updated to reflect the Phase 2 b data and possible consequences on the Phase 3 study.

-Plan to assess vaccine safety in HIV infected individuals is prepared, if it has not already been conducted (for example, for subunit vaccines).
+A plan to assess vaccine safety in HIV infected individuals is prepared, if it has not already been conducted (for example, for subunit vaccines).

-In order to build a gap analysis plan, Health Economic-Outcome Research (HEOR) activities should identify either trials or trial protocol adaptations and/ or modelling approaches to demonstrate the public health value of vaccination and satisfy the perspective of the ultimate customer in terms of cost effectiveness and budget impact (Knight et al 2014, Bellini et al., 2016).
+The access team needs to define the data and tools that will be required to sustain the health economic rationale (modelling to support vaccine effectiveness, health and budget impacts, and willingness to pay (WTP) and build the evidence for the full value of vaccine/vaccination.
+This will identify the gaps between available data and evidence required by the different stakeholders.
+A second step would be to define a dedicated plan to address existing gaps during clinical Phase 3 development or beyond with the objective to quantify both clinical and economical outcomes of the use of the candidate vaccine.
+In order to build a gap analysis plan, Health Economic-Outcome Research (HEOR) activities should identify either trials or trial protocol adaptations and/ or modelling approaches to demonstrate the public health value of vaccination and to satisfy the perspective of the ultimate customer in terms of cost effectiveness and budget impact (Knight et al 2014, Bellini et al., 2016).
 The gap analysis plan will also provide the opportunity to prioritise among countries (feasibility/ cost approach) and draft an initial market access strategy.

 Interactions with major stakeholders are key in order to further understand their requirements, gain their support and secure the relevance of the gap analysis plan.